 Workload deployed on Google Cloud

-There are various versions of the workload when deployed on the cloud.
-Every time a workload is deployed a new version of it is created which you can see it the image.
+As you see in the image above, there are various versions of the workload been deployed on the cloud.
+Every time a workload is deployed a new version of it is created.

 Now let’s move on to different types of workloads.